contactandyc/another-c-library/12_red_black_tree.md

 If you consider the following examples, it should be clear why erasing a red leaf is never a problem or a node with one child.

-The tree_operations has a -q feature which is less verbose (you don't get the menu or the list of operations that lead to a successful red black tree structure).
+The tree_operations has a -q feature which is less verbose (you don't get the menu or the list of operations that lead to a successful red-black tree structure).

 ```bash
 $ $stla/bin/tree_operations -q ABC